Good reduction of three-point Galois covers: Introduction

 \begin{mainresult} Let $G$ be a finite group with cyclic $p$-Sylow subgroup.
 Let $K_0 = \Frac(W(k))$, where $k$ is an algebraically closed field of characteristic $p$.
 Let $K/K_0$ be a finite extension of degree $e(K)$, where $e(K)$ is less than the number of conjugacy classes of order $p$ in $G$.
 If $f: Y \to X = \proj^1$ is a three-point $G$-cover defined over $K$ (as a $G$-cover), then $f$ has potentially good reduction, realized over a tame extension $L/K$ of degree dividing the exponent of the center $Z(G)$ of $G$.
 In particular, if $Z(G)$ is trivial, then $f$ has good reduction. \end{mainresult} Note that, if $f$ is a cover satisfying the hypotheses of Theorem \ref{Tmain}, then the ramification indices of $f$ are all prime to $p$ (\cite[Lemma 4.2.13]{Ra:sp}).

 The immediate motivation for Theorem \ref{Tmain} is the result \cite[Th\'{e}or\`{e}me 0]{Ra:sp} of Raynaud, which is Theorem \ref{Tmain} in the case that the $p$-Sylow subgroup of $G$ has order exactly $p$.
-Raynaud asked (\cite[Question 6.2.1]{Ra:sp}) whether the theorem could be extended to the case where $G$ has a cyclic $p$-Sylow subgroup.
+Raynaud asked (\cite[Question 6.2.1]{Ra:sp}) whether his theorem could be extended to the case where $G$ has a cyclic $p$-Sylow subgroup.
+This was shown to be true under a quite strong assumption in \cite[Corollary 5.11]{Ob:vc} (that the stable reduction of the cover has ``no new \'{e}tale tails"), and the current paper removes this assumption.

 Raynaud's proof (in the $v_p(|G|) = 1$ case) was based on a study of the \emph{stable model} of the cover $f$.
 In particular, he showed that the action of the absolute Galois group $G_K$ on the stable reduction $\ol{f}$ of $f$ factors through a quotient of prime-to-$p$ order (i.e., that the ``wild monodromy" is trivial), and was able to conclude the good reduction from this.
 The author undertook a detailed study of this Galois action in \cite{Ob:vc}, but it is still not clear whether the wild monodromy must be trivial for three-point covers as in Theorem \ref{Tmain}.
 We are able to get around this obstacle by analyzing the arithmetic of certain extensions of discrete valuation rings attached to the stable model of $f$, see \S\ref{Splan}.

 Of course, the greater background motivation for our result is to understand the tame fundamental group $\pi_1(U_k)^{\text{tame}}$ of $U_k := \proj^1_k \backslash \{0, 1, \infty\}$, where $k$ is algebraically closed of characteristic $p$.
 If $K$ is an algebraic closure of $\Frac(W(k))$ and $U_{K} = \proj^1_{K} \backslash \{0,1, \infty\}$, then Grothendieck (\cite{sga1}) showed that there exists a well-defined surjection